Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 ## Contest Rules and Guidelines
 - This contest is open to anyone over the age of 4.
 - One entry per person.
 (Honor system)
 - You are competing for glory.
-The winner will be the undisputed Worldcup Prediction Champion for the next 4 years, until the next Cricket World cup.
+The winner will be the undisputed **Worldcup Prediction Champion** for the next 4 years, until the next Cricket World cup.

 **Entry Deadline: 30 May 2019**, before the first ball is bowled.
 (10:30 am British Summer Time).
 This is effectively late night on the 29th, if you live in North America.
 The form will not accept entries after that time.

-## ICC World Cup Format [Wikipedia](https://en.wikipedia.org/wiki/2019_Cricket_World_Cup)
+## ICC World Cup Format ([Wikipedia](https://en.wikipedia.org/wiki/2019_Cricket_World_Cup) Link)

 - 10 national teams will be playing in the Group stage.
 All-play-all in the Group stage.
 (45 games)
 - There will be 3 matches in the **Knockout stage**
-- The top 4 teams from the Group Stage are ranked and go on the Knockout stage
+- The top 4 teams from the Group Stage are ranked and all four go on the Knockout (Semi-finals) stage
 - Top-ranking team #1 plays Top_finisher #4 (knockout)
 - Top-finisher #2 & Top-finisher #3 play each other (knockout)
 - Finals: The 2 winning semi-finalists go on to the Finals, where the winner is crowned the ICC 2019 Champion.